icgc-dcc/dcc-docs/docs/download/guide.md

 In order to use the mount feature, [FUSE](http://fuse.sourceforge.net/) is required.
 On most Linux based systems this will require installing `libfuse-dev` and `fuse` packages.

-## Installation
+## Installation of the Score Client

-This section describes how to install the Score Client.
+This section describes how to install the **Score** Client.
 The are two options: (a) from a tarball and (b) from a Docker image hosted on Dockerhub.

 ### Install from Tarball

 To begin using the Score Client, the first step is to download the distribution.
-The latest version can be downloaded from [here](/software/binaries#score-client).
+The latest version can be downloaded from [here](/software/download#score-client), or use the following commands to download from command line.

 ```
 wget -O score-client.tar.gz https://artifacts.oicr.on.ca/artifactory/dcc-release/bio/overture/score-client/\[RELEASE\]/score-client-\[RELEASE\]-dist.tar.gz
 tar -xvzf score-client.tar.gz
 ```

-After untaring the archive, the Score Client will be available at `bin/score-client`.
-Steps to verify the authenticity and integrity of the download can be found on our [software](/software/binaries) page.

 ### Install from Docker Image